I care about you. And...

 I want you to know that you don’t have to apologize for wanting to live, work and be in a beautiful space.
 Immersing yourself in beauty is a powerful reminder of how good it feels to be alive.
 When you feel restored, you can do more of the things you need, want and love to do which creates a beautiful ripple effect around you.

 I believe that an empty cup quenches no one’s thirst.
 Taking care of myself is how I replenish my creativity and making art is one of the core ways that makes me feel alive.
 I have conquered lymphoma five times.
-It's important but not the whole point; the point is all that I've learned, which includes:
+It's important but not the whole point; the point is all that I've learned along the way:

 - being kind to myself is easier the more I practice it;